tediousjs/tedious-connection-pool/README.md

 Release the connect back to the pool to be used again

 ## Changelog

+### Version 1.0.2
+* Added additional log message when acquiring a connection.

 ### Version 1.0.0
 * No changes from v0.3.9.